 3. 778 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): A synagogue is currently under construction at 778 Middle Neck Road.
-The 0.18-acre (approximately) site is surrounded by a 7-Eleven to the north, a shopping center to the south, single family residences to the west and the Village DPW to the east.
+The site is surrounded by a 7-Eleven to the north, a shopping center to the south, single family residences to the west and the Village DPW to the east.